open-models-platform/open-models-iecho/docs/docs/faq.md

 <details>
 <summary>

-### Can I install Open Assistant locally and chat with it?
+### Can I install Open Models iEcho locally and chat with it?

 </summary>